denten-books/plain-text/main.md

 gestation, a flow of inscriptions out.

-Although much cited in the study of culture, science, and technology, *Laboratory Life* had curiously little impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
+Although much cited in the study of culture, science, and technology, *Laboratory Life* has had curiously little impact on the study of literature, even though Latour and Woolgar borrowed much the other way around.
 In the 1986 postscript to the American edition, they remark on the broad trend in literary theory to treat texts as objects of interpretation, disavowing the kind of criticism aimed at the "real meaning of texts," at "what the text says," "what really happened," or "what the authors intended [@latour_laboratory_1986, 273]."
-Similarly, research in the social study of science should be aimed at the "contingent character of objectification practices."
+Similarly, the authors want to aim research in the social study of science at the "contingent character of objectification practices."
 Science, on their view, is itself a type of a literary system, "generating texts whose fate (status, value, utility, facticity) depends subsequently on interpretation [@latour_laboratory_1986, 273]."
 Throughout the book, Woolgar and Latour use the term literature to mean something "inscribed, printed, or published," a combination of verbs that coincides with "literature" consistently throughout [@latour_laboratory_1986, 47-53].
-Viewed as a work of literary theory, *Laboratory Life* reifies and advances the research program started by the post-structuralists.
+Viewed as a work of literary theory, *Laboratory Life* reifies the research program started by the post-structuralists.
 Where Jacques Derrida could offhand remark that "everything is a text,"[^ln2-derrida] Woolgar and Latour make concrete the literal transformation of matter into text.
 No longer was literature an